-Space Research Fund 2019 call open!
+Space Research Fund 2019 call is now closed!

 The Malta Council for Science and Technology would like to announce that it is now receiving applications for the Space Research Fund 2019.
 Application deadline is 31st May 2019 c.o.b.

 The Space Research Fund continues to provide financial support for research, development and innovation in the downstream Satellite Earth Observation (EO) sector, specifically projects that deal with the processing and exploitation of data collected through EO satellites.
 The call is open to all Maltese legal entities under three funding modalities (De Minmis ; GBER ; State Aid n/a).
 Applicants are to apply under only one funding modality, making use of the respective rules and application template.

 For queries do not hesitate to get in touch at email@example.com

 Applicants applying under the De Minimis Funding modality:

 Applicants with proposals that do not fall under State Aid:

 In substantiating space-related awareness raising, the Malta Council for Science and Technology has sought to establish a Space Research Fund that provides financial support for research, development and innovation within the area of Satellite Earth Observation.
 This new funding programme, which is supported through the technical expertise of the European Space Agency through a formalised Implementation Arrangement, is indeed a modest start to capacity building within the sector.

 The potential of Earth Observation (EO) data, including free and open datasets made available through Copernicus, the EU Earth Observation programme, can only be fully exploited by value-adding downstream services, which are tailor made to specific public and commercial needs.
 Such solutions, often encompassing research and development at the intersection of science and ICT, translate the unprocessed and raw data delivered from EO satellites and other in-situ sensors into information that is usable by the end user.